 “… the years ahead will occasionally deliver major market declines — even panics — that will affect virtually all stocks.”

-He goes on to say that no one can predict when these downturns will occur.
-However, he reassures investors that they need not worry about bear markets — or even vicious stock market crashes — as long as they remember two things:
+He went on to say that no one can predict when these downturns will occur.
+However, he reassured investors that they need not worry about bear markets — or even vicious stock market crashes — as long as they remember two things:

-Buffett’s reflection amplifies one of his most famous bits of investing advice: “Be fearful when others are greedy, and be greedy when others are fearful.”
+Buffett’s reflection amplified one of his most famous bits of investing advice: “Be fearful when others are greedy, and be greedy when others are fearful.”